 LenSx® Femtosecond Laser Assisted Cataract Surgery

-As one of the first providers of eye laser surgery in Western Australia, Perth Laser Vision has always been at the forefront of the latest eye surgery technologies.
+As one of the first specialist providers of laser eye surgery in WA, Perth Laser Vision has always been at the forefront of the latest eye surgery technologies.
 Now, the LenSx® laser is the first of its kind in Western Australia, offering the incomparable benefits of laser cataract surgery to our patients.

 This femtosecond laser is proven technology for laser cataract surgery and lens replacement procedures.